 You can learn more about SEL and how it can support character education here.

 Following on from above, this exercise highlights a powerful psychological understanding that says “the way you play is the way you live your life.”
 You can lead this exercise in advance of developing your group’s full value agreement and/or after your group has discussed these commitments.
 The crux of Elevator Air is intimately connected to the success of your group’s efforts to understand and manage their emotions and behaviours.
 For example, the success of each traversing round is critically linked to the collective decisions of the group to willingly embrace the suggested beliefs and attitudes of each round.
 This speaks to the group’s process of setting goals as much as the healthy development of the group’s relationships.

 Non-Verbal: As above, silently.

-New Start: Consider three distinct scenarios related to starting a new job, or school, in regards how people choose to interact – Awkward, Polite, Enthusiastic.
-See Framing Ideas for more details.
+New Start: Consider three distinct scenarios related to starting a new job, or school, in regards to how people choose to interact – Awkward, Polite, Enthusiastic.
+See the Framing Ideas tab for more details.

 Take a look at Comfort Zone Circles for another powerful exercise to help you prepare your group to enter challenging environments.

 Inventive partner stretch to develop balance & trust.

 You can create countless meaningful metaphors.
 For example, create three distinct scenarios related to starting a new school or job – (a) Awkward Start – you’re new and you don’t know anyone in the group, (b) Polite Start – you acknowledge and interact politely with others and (c) Wicked Awesome Start – you go out of your way to interact with everyone because you have something to contribute to others.